 Fraunhofer also discusses having multiple SCIs convey the retransmission resources from a single DCI.
 This aspect can only be addressed once DCI contents is known.

-Proposal for discussion:
+Proposal for discussion: (offline consensus)

-For dynamic grant, DCI indicates the resource allocation with the signalling format from SCI.
+For dynamic grant, DCI indicates the time-frequency resource allocation with the signalling format used for SCI.

-FFS possible additions (e.g., sub-channel for initial transmission).
+In addition, the starting sub-channel for initial transmission is signalled in DCI.

 Issue 3.2 HARQ aspects

 Multiple contributions discuss how to enable/disable HARQ feedback for dynamic grants.
 In this regard: